 The Patek Philippe Nautilus Ref 5711/1A is the successor to the brand’s first luxury sports watch.
 A sports watch that birthed an entire collection.
 One that is now the brand’s most popular (rivalled only by the Calatrava.)
 This will always be a significant watch, not only to the brand but also to watchmaking history.
 Low annual production numbers mean it will continue to increase in significance.
 Translation: it’s only going to go up in value.

 - Investment Value

 Investment or resale value is often seen as a dirty word by many collectors.
 After all, you should buy a watch because you desire it and enjoy wearing it.
 Not because it might go up in value.
 The reality is quite different.
 Only two luxury watch brands show a consistent ability to maintain their value.
 We all know who they are: Rolex and Patek Philippe.
 The Patek Philippe Nautilus Ref 5711/1A trading at triple its retail value is proof of that.
 Likewise for the Rolex GMT-Master II Ref 126710BLRO Pepsi.
 And that’s only one of several examples.
 This may not be the primary reason most people buy a Nautilus but it is definitely a contributing factor.

-These six key factors help explain why the Patek Philippe Nautilus Ref 5711/1A is so valuable.
+six seven key factors help explain why the Patek Philippe Nautilus Ref 5711/1A is so valuable.
 Whether you agree or not is a matter of personal opinion and taste.
 One thing is for sure though, the current demand for these watches is not showing any signs of abating.
 Is that likely to change soon?
 The short answer is we’re not sure.
-And here’s why.